 Why do women need progesterone during pregnancy?

 Progesterone is necessary for a woman’s overall health and wellbeing.
 During pregnancy progesterone becomes particularly important for the following reasons:

-- It helps prepare the body for a possible pregnancy by maintaining the uterine lining for the 14 days post ovulation, allowing the implantation of the embryo to occur
+- It helps prepare the body for a possible pregnancy by maintaining the uterine lining for the 14 days post ovulation, to help support the implantation of the embryo

 - It stimulates glands in the endometrium to secrete nutrients to nourish the early embryo